Hope Leslie: Plot summary

 The Native Americans do attack and Everell wounds one but is unable to stop the ensuing bloodbath.
 Mrs. Fletcher and the young children are killed and Mononotto captures Everell and Faith Leslie, and reclaims his children Magawisca and Oneco.

-Mr. Fletcher returns with Hope Leslie to his home later from the coast several hours after the fight only to find his entire family dead or missing; he mourns privately for a few days, and then begins to act normally.
+Mr. Fletcher returns with Hope Leslie to his home later from the coast several hours after the fight only to find his entire family dead or missing; he mourns privately for a few days, then begins to act normally.

 Meanwhile, the Native American group are attempting to reach their allies before they are caught by the settlers in pursuit.
 There are several close calls, but they eventually escape and reach the settlement.
 Magawisca attempts to help Everell escape, since she does not agree with her father's capture of the two white children, but she is unable to do so.

 The natives prepare Everell for sacrifice; Mononotto is thrilled at the brave spirit with which he fought the invasion at the Fletcher home, and believes that he is a fitting sacrifice to avenge the death of his own son in the Pequod War, who was interrogated by white settlers before being killed in cold blood.
 Magawisca attempts to aid him, but is sent to an old woman's domicile and kept there by a stationed guard as the night wears on and the time for the sacrifice draws nigh.
 She is able to put the guard to sleep using an herbal sleeping tea that the old woman has in her hut, and escapes to help Everell.
 Everell, meanwhile, has been encircled by natives at a large rock.
 A moonbeam strikes his face; the natives interpret this as a sign that the sacrifice has been accepted and exult in the moment.
 Everell is resigned to his fate and bows his head to be killed.
 As the final blow is about to be struck, Magawisca leaps from the large rock which she has secretly scaled into the path of the blade.
 Mononotto, instead of killing Everell, cuts off his daughter's arm.
 In the ensuing shock of the natives, Magawisca and Everell embrace, and Everell escapes the circle and flees the encampment.

 Meanwhile, Old Man Craddock gets bitten by a snake and refuses to let Hope Leslie near him so Hope calls on the old Indian servant, Nelema.
 Nelema cures Craddock's snakebite through a concoction that she made using Native American rituals.
 Jennet calls it witchcraft and Nelema is made to stand trial.
 Hope frees Nelema from jail and Nelema promises to send her sister Faith to her.